Dguerr15/121F/README.md

-## Devlog F0 Software Requirement Satisfaction 11/27
+# Devlog F0 Software Requirement Satisfaction 11/27

-Beneath is a list of all the F0 requirements, and how we satisfied each part.
+## How we satisfied the software requirements

 [F0.a] You control a character moving over a 2D grid.